What is an Old Town Toastmasters buddy (mentor)?

 - Develop confidence and improve participation in club activities

 - Quickly learn speaking skills to advance faster

-Benefits of mentoring for experienced members:
+Benefits of having a buddy (mentor) for experienced members:

 - Refine and revitalize existing skills